davidhu2006/cs246e-notes/Notes/problem_8.md

 - **Vectors**
     - Rely on the invariant that elements `O`, ..., `cap-1` denote valid locations

-Cannot gaurantee invariants if the user can interfere, makes the program hard to reason behind
+Cannot guarantee invariants if the user can interfere, makes the program hard to reason about

 **Fix:** _encapsulation_, seal objects into "black boxes"